 A inducement agreement refers to some kind of incentive or benefit that encourages a party to enter into an agreement with another.4 min read

-A inducement agreement refers to some kind of incentive or benefit that encourages a party to enter into an agreement with another.
+An inducement agreement refers to some kind of incentive or benefit that encourages a party to enter into an agreement with another.

 What is Inducement?

 If you are induced to do something, you are persuaded or influenced to do it.
-If someone offers an advantage to another in order to get them to perform an action, they are using inducement.
-In the realm of contract law, inducement is a promise made to another party to make them agree to a contract.
+If someone offers an advantage to another to get them to perform an action, they are using inducement.
+In the realm of contract law, the inducement is a promise made to another party to make them agree to a contract.

 Inducement to purchase is a popular use of the concept.
-This refers to anytime someone is encouraged to buy a product or service when a certain promise regarding the purchase is made, like a reduced price or other incentive.
+This refers to anytime someone is encouraged to buy a product or service when a certain promise regarding the purchase is made, like a reduced price or other incentives.

 The consideration is what is exchanged in the contract, which is usually money.
 Consideration is the inducement of the agreement.

 Inducement in criminal law is the motive for the crime, which caused or encouraged the criminal to commit the crime.
 For example, the promise of cash is the inducement to most bank robberies.